JeffHeck/SchoolDataProject/report_levies.md

 8 of the replacement advertised levies are lower in amount compared to the previous levy.

+4 of the replacement advertised levies have shorter durations (fewer years) than their previous levy.

+7 of the replacement advertised levies have longer durations (more years) than their previous levy.

 42 measures used the words 'Educational Programs and Operations' in their titles.

 3 measures used the word 'Enrichment' instead of EP&O in their titles.

 1 measure used the words 'Maintenance and Operations' in their title.

 ___